TheGenuine/expensetracker/README.md

 expensetracker
 ==============
+**Still under heavy development!!**

 A simple app to track you expenses.
-It is designed to be very simple to input a new entry by single taps per screen and swipe gestures to get to the next screen.
+It is designed to be very simple to input a new entry by single taps and swipe gestures.

-**Still under heavy development**
+**Features**
+- Input expenses with existing categories and descriptions
+- Add new categories and Descriptions on the fly
+- List expenses per day
+- List all expenses

+**Todo**
+- Improve stability
+- Search/autocomplete for categories and descriptions
+- Statistics and visualisation
+- Backup and export/import
+- Cloud storage connections for backup

 Following some screenshots to get an idea how it looks like